 When you enroll, we will mail a Member ID card after we receive your completed enrollment materials and you have paid your initial premium payment.
-This card is proof that you are enrolled in a Coordinated Care plan.
 You need to keep this card with you at all times.
 Please show this card every time you go for any service under the Contract.
 The ID card will show your name, Member ID number, the phone numbers for Member Services, pharmacy and 24/7 Nurse Advice Line, and Copayment Amounts required at the time of service.
 If you do not get your ID card within a few weeks after you enroll, please call Member Services at 1-877-687-1197.
 We will send you another card.